 You may have heard of Teachers Pay Teachers before.
-This is a great place to find educational resource of any kind, including virtual lessons.
-While Becca's Music Room does not focus specifically on virtual learning, there are still applicable lessons for online and in-person classes.
+This is a great place to find educational resources of any kind, including virtual lessons.
+While Becca’s Music Room does not focus specifically on virtual learning, there are still applicable lessons for online and in-person classes.

 Becca’s Music Room Podcast

-If you are looking for a more candid conversation about the experiences of music educators during the pandemic, this is a great episode to listen to of "Becca's Music Room" podcast.
-Joined by another teacher, Becca chats about her experience and strategies during this time.
+If you are looking for a more candid conversation about the experiences of music educators during the pandemic, this is a great episode to listen to of “Becca’s Music Room Joined by another teacher, Becca chats about her experience and strategies during this time.
 Click the image to access the episode.

 What did I tell you; she is a superstar, right?
 I would definitely recommend staying up to date with Becca on her website.